-This article will explore how investors can maximize value post-acquisition, covering key strategies, performance metrics, and market insights.
-Let’s jump right in.
+This article explores how investors can maximize value post acquisition, looking at practical levers, key performance metrics, and market signals that matter most.

 What Are Mergers and Acquisitions?